DHHS Logo Department of Health and Human Services

 How is the health consultation used?

 The health consultation conclusions identify whether there is a public health hazard associated with site-related chemical exposures.
-Based on our conclusions, we make recommendations that advise federal, state and local agencies on actions to prevent or reduce the public’s exposure to any hazardous chemicals released at those sites.
-Protective measures are also presented in the health consultation for affected community members to take action to protect their own health.
+Based on our conclusions, we make recommendations that advise federal, state and local agencies on actions to prevent or reduce the public's exposure to any hazardous chemicals released at those sites.
+The health consultation also presents protective measures, or actions, that affected community members can take to protect their own health.